 If you want to give your team members a boost and help them hit their targets, it’s important to make the selling process as seamless and intuitive as possible.
 Using the right strategies and tools – from training to eSignature apps – is a crucial part of the solution.

 A sales quota is the key measure for your team’s overall success.
 Managers set a dollar value or other KPI that must be achieved by each salesperson for the day, week, month, quarter, or year.

 If you want to establish targets that are equally ambitious and reasonable, you must take into account historical sales data, sales initiatives during that time period, and your sales team’s bandwidth.

 The key is to strike a balance between realistic and stretch targets.
 If a goal is too unrealistic, you stand to overwhelm and overwork your employees.
-On the other hand, if your are too easy to meet, your team will end up bored and unmotivated.
+On the other hand, if your sales quotas are too easy to meet, your team will end up bored and unmotivated.

 Ideally, the targets should be personalized to every team member, based on seniority and past performance.